Pelusium: Names and identity

 Pelusium was the easternmost major city of Lower Egypt, situated upon the easternmost bank of the Nile, the Ostium Pelusiacum, to which it gave its name.
 Pliny the Elder gives its location in relation to the frontier of Arabia: "At Ras Straki, 65 miles from Pelusium, is the frontier of Arabia.
 Then begins Idumaea, and Palestine at the point where the Serbonian Lake comes into view.
 This lake... is now an inconsiderable fen."

 The Roman name "Pelusium" was derived from the Koine Greek name, and the Greek from a translation of the Egyptian one.
 It was variously known as Sena and Per-Amun (Late Egyptian and Coptic: Peremoun) "House or Temple of the sun god Amun", Pelousion or Saien (Πηλούσιον or Σαῖν), Imperial Aramaic and סִין, and Egyptian Arabic Tell el-Farama).
 According to William Smith, it was the Sin of the Hebrew Bible in Ezekiel 30:15.
 Smith surmised that the word in its Egyptian and Greek forms (Peremoun or Peromi; Πήλος Pelos) had the connotation of a 'city made of mud' (omi, Coptic, "mud").

-The anonymous author of the Aramaic Palestinian Targum translated the word "Rameses" in the Pentateuch as meaning Pelusin (Pelusium).
+The anonymous author of the Aramaic Palestinian Targum, as well as Jonathan ben Uzziel in his tranlation, translated the word "Rameses" in the Pentateuch as meaning Pelusin (Pelusium).
 It is not certain whether or not the 10th-century rabbi and scholar Saadia Gaon agreed with that determination, although he possessed another tradition of later making, writing that Rameses mentioned in Numbers 33:3, and in Exodus 1:11 and 12:37, as also in Genesis 47:11, refers to Ain Shams.
 Modern-day historical geographers associate ʻAin Shams with Heliopolis.

 According to the 1st-century historian Josephus, Pelusium was situated on one of the mouths of the Nile.